rcarneironet/rcarneironet/README.md

 ### Hi there 👋

-- 🔭 I’m currently working and improving on Clean Architecture, Domain Driven Design, Microservices, DevOps and .NET.
+- 🔭 I’m currently working and improving my skills with subjects such as Clean Architecture, DDD, Microservices, DevOps and .NET <3.
-- 🌱 I’m currently improving my skills around Cloud (mainly Azure and AWS).
+- 🌱 I’m always seeking to learn more skills about Cloud Computing.
 - 💬 Ask me about Software Design and/or Software Architecture.
-- 📫 How to reach me: @rcarneironet
+- 📫 How to reach me?
+My screen name is always @rcarneironet
-- ⚡ Fun fact: I enjoy developing/playing games, being with family and some good beers!
+- ⚡ Fun fact: I used to play soccer but I was so good that I started programming.